captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 Unfortunately, I haven't gotten it working well as a git submodule, so I have a helper script that copies the encrypted password files from `mobile-sync` subdirectory to a different repository (`mobile-passwords.git`).
 The script is just 2 lines:

 ```bash
 cp -r ~/.password-store/mobile-sync/*.gpg .
 git-sync
 ```

 It updates the git repository, and runs a sync to push any local changes to my mobile-passwords repository.
 I can pull that on my passforios application.
+I could also clone the entire repo, but the iOS app doesn't work nicely with a single-subdirectory approach.

 ## GPG

 `pass` relies on GPG, and as such I require a strong key setup.
 I have the following:

 1. 2xYubikey 4 (Doesn't have NFC)
-2. SoloKey (Only supports U2F)[^2]
-3. Fidesmo Smartcard, currently unused
+2. Fidesmo Smartcard, currently unused

 Both the Yubikeys are configured against my GPG Encryption key.
-I carry one of the Yubikeys and the Solokey on my keyring with me.
+I carry one of the Yubikeys on my keyring with me.
 The backup Yubikey stays at my home.

 I followed [this guide](https://github.com/drduh/YubiKey-Guide#multiple-keys) while configuring the same.
 As of now, switching between keys is not very user-friendly, but future [GnuPG versions plan to fix it](https://dev.gnupg.org/T2291).
 The Yubikey holds:

 -   An encryption key
 -   A signing key
 -   An authentication key

 The master key is backed up using [paperkey](https://wiki.archlinux.org/index.php/Paperkey) and a strong password.
-I have a subkey backup as well, since Yubikeys are known to fail (I lost my previous GPG key because my Yubikey stopped working).
+I have a subkey backup as well, since Yubikeys are known to fail[^8].

 ## SSH